lkdmttg7/Linear-Regression/README.md

 # Linear-Regression

+This Repo contains a Jupyter Notebook.
-Linear Regression is performed on Titanic Dataset
+Linear Regression is perfomed using sklearn library on Titanic Dataset.